A dynamic Bayesian Markov model for health economic evaluations of interventions in infectious disease: Background

-With a view to simplifying the process of PSA in health economic models of interventions for infectious diseases, we introduce in this paper an extension to standard MMs.
-For simplification purposes, we term this a dynamic Bayesian MM and consider that the corresponding method of inference and not the model is Bayesian.
+We introduce in this paper an extension to standard MMs, which we term ``dynamic Bayesian MM'' to indicate that we consider a stochastic model and use a Bayesian framework to estimate its underlying parameters.
 We directly include the force of infection of the pathogen, which automatically accounts for time-dependent changes in prevalence and thus the effects of herd immunity, into the state allocation algorithm of a MM.
 In other words, the movement of susceptibles to the state of infection is directly represented by the dynamic force of infection.
-Our approach does not involve ODEs.
-The Bayesian framework with its probabilistic nature is highly flexible since it considers multiple sources of prior information in terms of evidence synthesis \cite{Spiegelhalter}.
-In addition, as an essential part of CEAs, PSA can be conducted in a straightforward manner.
+A direct inclusion of the force of infection into the state allocation algorithm of a difference equation model \cite{Ross}, a MM \cite{Cooper2,Gibson2} or its direct consideration in a model based on a stochastic process \cite{Forrester,Auranen2,Gibson} was presented previously by several authors.
+However, the authors who present stochastic models do not conduct a health economic evaluation.
+In the health economics literature, to the best of our knowledge, no approach of a dynamic MM including a high number of states and suitable probability distributions on all model parameters is presented.